rajayonin/dotfiles/vim_cheatsheet.md

 ## Insertion

 - `i`, `I` - **insert**
-Enter insert mode at cursor/at beggining of line
+Enter INSERT mode at cursor/at beggining of line
 - `r[char]` - **replace**
-Replace character under cursor with _char_, enter insert mode at cursor.
+Replace character under cursor with _char_, enter INSERT mode at cursor.
     - `R`
     Replace more than one character, until `ESC` is pressed.
 - `a`, `A` - **append**
-Enter insert mode after the cursor/after the end of the line.
+Enter INSERT mode after the cursor/after the end of the line.
 Usefull in combination with end: `ea` - insert to the end of the word.
 - `o`, `O` - **newline**
-Add a new line after/before the current one, enter insert mode on new line.
+Add a new line after/before the current one, enter INSERT mode on new line.
 - `S` - **clear line**
-Clear current line, enter insert mode.
+Clear current line, enter INSERT mode.

 ## Edition